ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 If a payload is not disclosed, the corresponding proof component will be the payload's MAC (using the unique key.)

-The holder protected header, issuer protected header, payload slots (distinguishing which are being disclosed) and above proof components are inputs to determine the [presentation internal representation](#presentation-internal-representation).
+The Presentation Header, Issuer Header, payload slots (distinguishing which are being disclosed) and above proof components are inputs to determine the [presentation internal representation](#presentation-internal-representation).